 Students with a level three violation will require a meeting with a Residence Life Coordinator.
-The violation will result in a minimum of a \$50 fine, in addition to being placed on \Residence Probation that is serious enough to warrant a fine may result in immediate expulsion from residence.
+The violation will result in a minimum of a \$50 fine, in addition to being placed on Residence Probation.

+NOTE: Residence Probation means that any subsequent violation of Community Standards that is serious enough to warrant a fine may result in immediate expulsion from residence.
 Residence Probation is generally extended to the end of the current academic year (i.e., April), at which time eligibility to return to residence is reviewed.
 If the student is permitted to return to residence, probationary status may be extended to the next academic year.